ESRs

 During this industrial secondment I have applied all the developments I have made during my PhD thesis.
 We have studied short fibres CMC (ceramic matrix composites), an advanced structure of ceramic material that is now under study by the company.
 I had the opportunity to live an amazing experience there, meeting other colleagues in the mechanical department.
 The most important thing I learnt is how to visualize an academic work to be applied in the industry, which I think is a key piece in the development of a project.

-- The International Conference on Computational Modelling of Fracture and Failure of Materials and Structures in Prague, 2023
+- CFRAC 2023 - Seventh International Conference on Computational Modelling of Fracture and Failure of Materials and Structures, held in Prague, Czech Republic, from 21st to 23rd June, 2023.

-I was also invited to give a seminar at the University of Carlos III, where I could talk about my PhD thesis, see the link below
+I was also invited to give a seminar at the University of Carlos III, where I could talk about my PhD thesis, see the link below: https://www.youtube.com/watch?v=YfXWCmIoj0g»

 I have also taken part in the European Researchers Night during 3 years, an amazing experience that I really enjoyed.